 Many national governments have taken action to reduce HFCs.
-Such action includes: creating national databases of equipment containing HFCs in Hungary, Slovenia, and Estonia; mandatory refrigerant leakage checks for mobile equipment in Germany, Sweden, and the Netherlands; and producer responsibility schemes requiring producers and suppliers of HFCs to take back recovered bulk HFCs for further recycling, reclamation and destruction in Sweden and Germany.
-107 California is reducing HFC use in mobile air conditioning systems through its Low Emission Vehicle (LEV III) regulation by requiring that all passenger cars, light duty trucks, and medium-duty passenger vehicles use refrigerants with a global warming potential less than or equal to 150, as of model year 2017.108 The U.S. allows manufacturers of cars and light-trucks to generate credits towards their compliance with CO2 emission standards and fuel economy CAFE standards by employing HFC alternative refrigerants in mobile air conditioning systems for model year 2012-2016 vehicles.
-109 According to the new rules for model years 2017-2025, U.S. CAFE standards continue to provide HFC alternative credits and include credits for improvements in mobile air conditioner efficiency.
-110 The EC is currently strengthening its f-gas regulations.
+Such action includes: creating national databases of equipment containing HFCs in Hungary, Slovenia, and Estonia; mandatory refrigerant leakage checks for mobile equipment in Germany, Sweden, and the Netherlands; and producer responsibility schemes requiring producers and suppliers of HFCs to take back recovered bulk HFCs for further recycling, reclamation and destruction in Sweden and Germany.119 The U.S. allows manufacturers of cars and light trucks to generate credits towards their compliance with CO2 emission standards and fuel economy CAFE standards by employing HFC alternative refrigerants in mobile air conditioning systems for model year 2012-2016 vehicles.120 According to the new rules for model years 2017-2025, U.S. CAFE standards continue to provide HFC alternative credits and include credits for improvements in mobile air conditioner efficiency.121 Manufacturers can earn similar credits toward compliance with California's Low Emission Vehicles (LEV III) GHG emissions standards for passenger cars, light-duty trucks, and medium-duty vehicles.122 The U.S. has also adopted standards to control HFC leakage from air conditioning systems in pickups, vans, and combination tractors.123 The EC is currently strengthening its f-gas regulations.124

 Private companies are also taking voluntary action to limit HFCs.
-The Consumer Good Forum, a global network of over 650 retailers, manufactures, service providers, and other stakeholders from over seventy countries has pledged to begin phasing out HFCs in new equipment beginning in 2015.111
+The Consumer Good Forum, a global network of over 650 retailers, manufactures, service providers, and other stakeholders from over seventy countries has pledged to begin phasing out HFCs in new equipment beginning in 2015.125

-Because the global weighted average lifetime of HFCs now in use is 15 years, HFCs are included in the CCAC.112 In the Rio +20 declaration, The Future We Want, more than one hundred heads of State recognized the climate damage from HFCs and called for the gradual phase down of their production and consumption.113 In addition, 108 countries have joined the Bangkok Declaration calling for the use of low-GWP alternatives to CFCs and HCFCs.114
+Because the global weighted average lifetime of HFCs now in use is 15 years, HFCs are included in the CCAC.126 In the Rio +20 declaration, The Future We Want, more than one hundred heads of State recognized the climate damage from HFCs and called for the gradual phase down of their production and consumption.127 In addition, 108 countries have joined the Bangkok Declaration calling for the use of low-GWP alternatives to CFCs and HCFCs.128 Through November 2012, 105 countries have joined the Bali Declaration on Transitioning to Low Global Warming Potential Alternatives to Ozone Depleting Substances.129